y3llowfellow/password/README.md

 <password>: The target password you want to crack.
 <technique>: The technique to use for cracking.
 Use -bf for brute force or -d for dictionary.
 <hashType>: The type of hash used for the password.
 Use -p for plaintext, -m for MD5, -b for BCrypt, and -s for SHA256.
+<RainbowTable>: For dictionary attacks, use -rt to use a Rainbow Table for password craacking.
+(NOTE: ONLY FOR DICTIONARY ATTACK)
 ```

 ## Examples